nitchlive-dictionary/nitchlive-dictionary.github.io/README.md

-###### This site was made for keeping funny, weird, or other interesting messages remembered.
-If your message is on this page and you don't want it to be, feel free to contact me on discord by itlpasta11
+###### If your message is on this page and you don't want it to be, feel free to contact me on discord by itlpasta11